Last updated on August 3rd, 2023 at 07:40 am

-People took to social media on January 28, 2023 in response to Yung Gravy’s less than stellar performance of his song “Betty (Get Money)” featuring his DJ and Emcee, Tiiiiiiiiiip. at the 2023 Winter X Games.
-See below.
+People took to social media on January 28, 2023 in response to Yung Gravy’s less than stellar performance of his song “Betty (Get Money)” at the 2023 Winter X Games.

-The awkward performance sparked a frenzy on Tiktok with comments pouring in.
+The awkward performance sparked a frenzy on social media with posts and comments pouring in.

 “Proof anyone can make it in the USA.”